gomorpheus/morpheus-docs/backups/managing_backups.rst

 Overview
 --------

-Backups are automatically configured and performed on each new {morpheus}-provisioned Instance.
+Backups are automatically configured and performed on each new |morpheus| -provisioned Instance.
 Users can edit the frequency of backups.
 Administrators can define destination targets where backups are stored an perform all user-based tasks.

 To View Backups:
 ----------------